TommyAK/restapi/README.md

 ## About

 This application represents an entity 'Person' for a REST API.
-This application includes the ability to perform CRUD operations on the entity with data validation to ensure duplicate information (e.g. usernames, emails, and phone numbers) are not used.
+This application includes the ability to perform CRUD operations on the entity with data validation to ensure duplicate information (e.g., usernames, emails, and phone numbers) are not used.
 User-based authentication using Spring Security 6 is implemented in-memory to protect data from users without the correct access level.
-All standard actutators have been exposed along with a custom one that displays the total number of persons in the database.
+All standard actuators have been exposed along with a custom one that displays the total number of persons in the database.

 Spring dependencies used:
 * Spring Web